tanelsokolov/k8m/testimine.md

 dd if=/dev/zero of=/mnt/testdisk/fill bs=1M count=90

-Node memory usage exceeds 90% for more than 5 minutes

 Pod and Container-related alerts:

 Pod restarts more than 3 times in 15 minutes kubectl run test-pod --image=alpine --restart=Always -- /bin/sh -c "sleep 10; exit 1"
 kubectl delete pod test-pod

-Container memory usage exceeds 80% of its limit
 Pod is in a pending state for more than 5 minutes kubectl apply -f insufficient-resources-pod.yaml